 Consideration of the basic theory and practice applicable to the determination of the taxable income of individuals.
 The course will cover the individual income tax formula including the determination of income, the role of deductions and credits, and simple and complex property transactions.
 Prerequisites: ACC 212 and admission to Seidman College of Business, or by permit.

-The course examines the use of cost management techniques and tools to enable better managerial decision making.
+The course examines the use of cost management techniques and tools to enable better managerial decision-making.
 The course topics include: cost concepts and cost behavior, product and activity-based costing, absorption and variable costing, cost of capacity utilization, transfer pricing, relevant costs for decision-making and strategic analysis of income.
 Prerequisites: ACC 213 and admission to Seidman College of Business, or by permit.

-Spring/Summer 2024 - Online
+Spring/Summer 2025 - Online

 To be arranged with a full-time faculty member with the approval of the department chairperson.
 A maximum of three hours of credit may be applied to the degree requirements.
 Offered as demand warrants.
 Prerequisite: Admission to Seidman College of Business, or by permit.

 Introduction to accounting and auditing concepts related to state and local governmental and not-for-profit entities.
 Course will focus on financial reporting and transaction analysis related to these entities.
 Course emphasizes accountability in governmental and not-for-profit accounting and financial reporting regulations that guide financial reporting and transaction analysis.
 Cross-listed with ACC 508.
 Prerequisites: ACC 310 and admission to Seidman College of Business, or by permit.
-Credits: 3

 This course covers the specialized area of internal auditing.
 The topics include the internal audit professional standards and other authoritative practice guidance, risk assessment and mitigation, internal control processes, governance, ethics, and operational, compliance, financial and information systems auditing.
 Auditing with generalized audit software such as ACL is also covered.
 Cross-listed with ACC 513.
-Offered fall semester.
 Prerequisites: Senior standing, ACC 212 or equivalent, and admission to Seidman College of Business.

 Introduction to various principles, theories and concepts relating to financial statement audits.
 Topics include an overview of the profession, planning, risks, fraud, internal controls, substantive procedures, sampling, completion, reporting, and opinions.
 Course emphasizes the assertion level risks for various accounts and gathering/evaluating evidence to support audit opinions.
 Cross-listed with ACC 514.
 Prerequisites: ACC 310 and admission to Seidman College of Business, or by permit.
 ACC 340 strongly recommended.